zulaica/posts_manager/README.md

 ```

 ## To Do
-- Figure out why Twilio isn't authorizing the supplied credentials—at least for me.
-YMMV.
+- ~~Figure out why Twilio isn't authorizing the supplied credentials—at least for me.
+YMMV.~~ The difference between "TWILIO" and "TWILLIO".
+That broke my credentials.
+Gonna headdesk for a few hours and finish this later.
+- Finish SMS comment notification.
 - Finish commenting system.
 - Create user types.
 - Add more AJAX.